noiseprotocol/noise_spec/noise.md

 Noise messages are <= 65535 bytes because:

  * This allows safe streaming decryption, and random access decryption of large files.
- * This simplifies testing and reduces likelihood of memory or overflow errors in handling large messages
+ * This simplifies testing and reduces likelihood of memory or overflow errors in handling large messages.
- * This restricts length fields to a standard size of 16 bits, aiding interop
+ * This restricts length fields to a standard size of 16 bits, aiding interop.
  * The overhead of larger standard length fields (e.g. 32 or 64 bits) might cost something for small messages, but the overhead of smaller length fields is insignificant for large messages.

 Nonces are 64 bits in length because:

  * Some ciphers (e.g. Salsa20) only have 64 bit nonces.
  * 64 bit nonces were used in the initial specification and implementations of ChaCha20, so Noise nonces can be used with these implementations.
  * 64 bits allows the entire nonce to be treated as an integer and incremented.
  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

 The default symmetric crypto parameters use SHA2-256 because:

  * SHA2 is widely available
  * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes).
- * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128 bytes), avoiding unnecessary calculation when processing smaller inputs.
+ * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128
+   bytes), avoiding unnecessary calculation when processing smaller inputs.

 The cipher key must be 256 bits because: